Poll Shows Americans Think U.S. Postal Service Is The Best Federal Agency, ICE Is The Worst

-Americans love the U.S. Postal Service, but aren’t too crazy about U.S. Immigration and Customs Enforcement, a new poll shows.
+Americans love the U.S. Postal Service but aren’t too crazy about U.S. Immigration and Customs Enforcement, a new poll shows.

 This week, the Pew Research Center released the results of a national poll about Americans’ opinions on the country’s federal agencies.
 The poll asked for their approval of 16 different federal agencies, finding that Americans view 14 agencies more favorably than unfavorably.
 One of the exceptions was ICE, the agency at the heart of a number of controversies related to Donald Trump’s tough border policy.